-Radio guidelines

-The device, or devices, used shall be tested on-site prior to crane operations.
+Radio guidelines: The device, or devices, used shall be tested on-site prior to crane operations.
 Use an isolated channel and clear the line of other traffic.
 Limit background noise.
 The operator's reception of signals shall be by a hands-free system.

-Radio work practices

-Voice directions given to the operator shall be given from the operator's directional perspective.
+Radio work practices: Voice directions given to the operator shall be given from the operator's directional perspective.
 Identify the crane and yourself.
 Each voice signal shall contain the following elements, given in the following order: function (such as hoist, boom), direction; distance and/or speed; function, stop command.
 Allow time between commands.
-Verify the command
+Verify the command.

-Note: The operator shall stop the crane at any time and in any situation judged to be unsafe or when communication is lost or unclear.
+Note: the operator shall stop the crane at any time and in any situation judged to be unsafe or when communication is lost or unclear.
 In addition, the operator shall immediately respond to a direction from any person to stop the crane.

 - 1. Select the best answer.
 Direct voice should only be used when:

+- A. The rigger has not learned hand signals

+- B. The operator and rigger are working in close proximity and ambient noise is low

-- A. The operator and the rigger are working in close proximity and ambient noise is high
+- C. The operator and the rigger are working in close proximity and ambient noise is high

-- B. No other form of communication is available and ambient noise is high
+- D. No other form of communication is available and ambient noise is high

-- C. The rigger has not learned hand signals

-- D. The operator and rigger are working in close proximity and ambient noise is low

-- 2. Select the best answer.
+- Select the best answer.
 In the crane cab, the crane operator must have a clear view of the ...

-- A. EOM
+- A. Crane lift history

-- B. Crane lift history
+- B. Crane maintenance records

 - C. ASME Hand Signal Chart

-- D. Crane maintenance records
+- D. EOM

 - 3. Select the best answer.
 How many signalers shall communicate with the crane operator at the same time?

 - A. One signaler at a time

-- B. No signalers unless directed by the rigger-in-charge

-- C. Up to three signalers
+- B. Up to three signalers

-- D. One signaler for each crane involved
+- C. One signaler for each crane involved

+- D. No signalers unless directed by the rigger in charge

 - 4. Select the best answer.
 A universal language understood by everyone involved with weight handling is:

 - A. Hand signals

+- B. Signal flags

-- B. Spoken word
+- C. Spoken word

-- C. Direct voice commands
+- D. Direct voice commands

-- D. Signal flags

 - 5. Select the best answer.
 Any additional hand signals must be ...

 - A. Approved by the ASME

 - B. Approved by OSHA

-- C. Approved by NIOSH
+- C. Approved by the activity

-- D. Approved by the activity
+- D. Approved by NOSH

 - 6. Select the best answer.
 Another form of communication, other than hand signals, must be used if ...

-- A. Activities designate alternative methods

-- B. The signaler is in clear view of the rigger-in-charge
+- A. The signaler is in clear view of the rigger in charge

-- C. The signaler is not in clear view of the crane operator
+- B. The signaler is not in clear view of the crane operator

+- C. Activities designate alternative methods

 - D. Ambient noise is greater than the lack of visibility